 What is ACCESS?

+If you are a Bay Area community college instructor and are interested in running an ACCESS lab at the UCMP, contact us at firstname.lastname@example.org.
+We will work with you to schedule a time during regular instruction hours that your students can travel to campus to complete an ACCESS lab, and return home to campus within their normal schedule.
 When requested, ACCESS also organizes events for community college student groups that can include campus tours, tours of other museums, and question and answer sessions with student and faculty panels.
-Email us at firstname.lastname@example.org for more information!
+Please contact us for more information.